 Atnre Alleyne, Delaware

 Atnre joined the 50CAN Fellowship from the Delaware Department of Education, where he led policy and research efforts on teacher and leader effectiveness with the Strategic Data Project of Harvard University.
-He is the founder of TeenSHARP, an organization that prepares talented students of color for top colleges.
-After his fellowship, Atnre went on to found DelawareCAN in January 2017.
+During his fellowship year, Atnre worked with community organizations, students and parents to build a local campaign, launching DelawareCAN in January 2017.

 Raymond Allmon, Louisiana